dustinpfister/blog_posts/_posts/threejs-scene.md

 ## 1 - Basic example of THREE.Scene

-First off I will want to create the scene by just calling the THREE.Scene constructor with the new keyword, and saving the result of that to a variable.
+First off I will want to create the scene by just calling the THREE.Scene constructor with the new keyword, and assigning the result of that to a variable.
 This result will be my scene object but there at least a little more to do if I want to actual see something.
 At a minimum beyond just having a scene object I will want to have at least some kind of mesh object to look at added to a Scene.
 For now this mesh object could just be a mesh that used a geometry from one of the built in geometry constructors in three.js such as [THREE.BoxGeometry](https://threejs.org/docs/index.html#api/geometries/BoxGeometry), and then I can use something like the Normal material which does not require a light source.

 Unless I aim to do something headless with a scene and one or more mesh objects, I will also want a camera and a renderer to look at what it is that I am doing with this scene object.
 There are a number of options when it comes to a camera, but I typically like to go with the [perspective camera](/2018/04/07/threejs-camera-perspective/).
-In some cases I might want to add the camera to the scene, but in any case I will want to have this ready to be used with a renderer where I will pass a scene object, and a camerae which will then be used to render to a canvas element.
+In some cases I might want to add the camera to the scene, but in any case I will want to have this ready to be used with a renderer where I will pass a scene object, and a camera which will then be used to render to a canvas element.

 So a basic example of THREE.Scene might look something like this: